TMM #006: Run it Back ⏪

 At the beginning of this series we talked about the start of this process, rating your songs on a 1-5 scale.
 We called this The Setlist Number System and if you want to learn this simple system or want a refresher, you can find that newsletter here

 In the near future, we are going to discuss the most important rule within this system.
 It’s seriously THE.
 MOST.
-IMPORTANT rule that you seriously CANNOT BREAK!
+IMPORTANT rule that you truly CANNOT BREAK!
 But before I tell it to you, there’s one more concept you need to be aware of first…

 You probably haven’t noticed this because I was trying to be sneaky about it, but if you go back and look through the previous 3 newsletters I’ve sent you, there’s one 1 word I’ve been intentionally using over and over.
 I wanted you to read it multiple times without initially realizing it.
-So, the secret word I’ve been writing to you is Moment and I’ve waited until this one to point it out to you because of its importance in crafting live shows and services.
+So, the secret word I’ve been writing to you is Moment and I’ve waited until this post to point it out to you because of its importance in crafting live shows and services.

 Think about this with me – when you look back on your life and think about happy times, what is another word for the best memories that you’re probably recalling right now?
 Of course it’s Moments!!
 And when you think of those Moments are there any that have songs attached to them?